LudvigOlsen/groupdata2/README.md

 ##### ID method: distributed

 Distributes the lacking/excess rows equally between the IDs.
-If the number to distribute can not be equally divided, some IDs will have 1 row more/less than the others.
+If the number to distribute cannot be equally divided, some IDs will have 1 row more/less than the others.

 ##### ID method: nested